Annie Rauwerda: Perpetual stew

 On June 7, 2023, Rauwerda started a vegan potato leek stew in a slow cooker in her apartment.
 Inspired by the concept of a perpetual stew, some amount of the stew was preserved after each meal and replenished with more broth and ingredients.
-Rauwerda eventually expanded the "stew nights" to the public, hosting outdoor gatherings at Fermi Park in Bushwick, Brooklyn, where people contributed to and consumed the stew.
+Rauwerda eventually expanded the "stew nights" to the public, hosting outdoor gatherings at Fermi Playground in Bushwick, Brooklyn, where people contributed to and consumed the stew.
 Participants were encouraged to bring vegan ingredients, with about 300 people contributing to the stew.
 The stew was cooked for 60 days, ending on August 6, 2023.

-The events attracted considerable social media attention, in what was described as an "internet sensation" and "all the rage among Gen Zs."
+The events attracted considerable social media attention, in what was described as an "internet sensation" and "all the rage among Gen Zs".
 Rauwerda documented the progress of the stew on TikTok, where some posts had millions of views.
 The events gained additional attention for a website documenting it that Rauwerda maintained.

 Personal life

 Rauwerda adopted a cat from Instagram influencer Caroline Calloway in 2021.
-As of 2023 Rauwerda lives in an apartment in Brooklyn, New York.
+As of 2023 Rauwerda lives in an apartment in Brooklyn, New York City.